 - Does Omicron evade immunity?
 Do vaccines still work?

 - Is Omicron less virulent (cause less severe, “milder” disease)?

 - Is there effective treatment or PrEP for Omicron infections?

-- High-quality masks (N95, KN95, KF94s) still protect you and others from BA.2 and all variants.
+- High-quality masks (N95, KN95, KF94s) still protect you and others from all variants.
 Click here to get free N95 masks at a pharmacy near you, including many East Bay locations.

 How do we prepare for the next variant wave?